IvanBuccella/Sudoku-Challenge/README.md

 $ docker-compose run -e GENERIC_PEER_ID=... generic
 ```

-Use this command for stopping all containers:
+For stopping all containers, you can use the following command:

 ```sh
 $ docker-compose down